-As you’ve probably seen throughout your research, email marketing solutions providers generally have a variable price: there isn’t really a one size fits all solution.
+As you’ve probably seen throughout your research, email marketing solutions providers generally have a variable price: there isn’t really a one size fits all automation solution.
 It makes sense: they can offer something to a range of budgets that way.

 The cost will be adjusted based on the number of features you think you’ll need.
 I think it can be tricky for those developing email marketing practices to actually determine which tier they need.